Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6: Experimental Details

 \section{Experimental Details}

 Single crystals of TbV$_6$Sn$_6$ were synthesized via a conventional flux-based growth technique.
 Tb (pieces, 99.9\%), Sn (shot, 99.99\%), V (pieces, 99.7\%) were loaded inside a ``Canfield-crucible" with a molar ratio of 1:6:20 and then sealed in a quartz tube filled with 1/3 atm of Ar.
-The sealed tube was then heated at 1125$^{\circ}$C for 12 hours.
-The mixture was then slowly cooled down to 780 $^{\circ}$C at a rate of 2$^{\circ}$C/h.
+Canfield crucible sets consist of two cylindrical crucibles separated by a frit-disc, which are effective to separate the liquid from solid phase at the time of centrifuge.
+1/3 Ar atm inside the tube is helpful to suppress volatility within the tube.
+The sealed tube was heated at 1125$^{\circ}$C for 12 hours and then slowly cooled down to 780 $^{\circ}$C at a rate of 2$^{\circ}$C/h.
 Plate-like single crystals were separated from the molten flux via centrifuging at 780 $^{\circ}$C. Crystals grown via this technique are usually a few millimeters in length and around 200 $\mu m$ in thickness.
 The surfaces of crystals were often contaminated with Sn and were subsequently washed with dilute HCl to remove the surface contamination.
+YV$_6$Sn$_6$ crystals were synthesized in a similar manner \cite{Pokharel_2021}.

-Laboratory x-ray diffraction measurements were performed on a Kappa Apex II single-crystal diffractometer with a fast charge-coupled device (CCD) detector and a Mo source.
-To obtain the structural solution, the laboratory x-ray diffraction pattern was refined using SHELX software package \cite{Shelx_2015}.
-Additional, temperature-dependent synchrotron x-ray diffraction were collected at ID4B (QM2) beamline, CHESS.
+Laboratory X-ray diffraction measurements were performed on a Kappa Apex II single-crystal diffractometer with a fast charge-coupled device (CCD) detector and a Mo source.
+To obtain the structural solution, the laboratory X-ray diffraction pattern was refined using SHELX software package \cite{Shelx_2015}.
+Additional, temperature-dependent synchrotron X-ray diffraction were collected at ID4B (QM2) beamline, CHESS.
 In ID4B measurements, temperature was controlled by a stream of cold helium gas flowing across the single-crystal sample.
-An incident x-ray of energy 26 keV (wavelength $\sim$ 0.6749 $\AA$) was selected using a double-bounce diamond monochromator.
+An incident X-ray of energy 26 keV (wavelength $\sim$ 0.67 $\AA$) was selected using a double-bounce diamond monochromator.
 Bragg reflections were collected in transmission mode, and the sample was rotated with full 360-degree patterns, sliced into 0.1-degree frames, and the data were then analyzed in the APEX3 software package.
 Final refinement of the crystal structure was done using the integrated SHELX and APEX3 software package.
-To further verify phase purity over a larger volume, powder x-ray diffraction measurements were carried out on a Panalytical Empyrean powder diffractometer using crushed single crystals.
+To further verify phase purity over a larger volume, powder X-ray diffraction measurements were carried out on a Panalytical Empyrean powder diffractometer using crushed single crystals.